Curious about the Hurd? Have a 1-5 GiB partition free? Let's install GNU/Hurd on it!

 Preparing the partition

-First we create the Ext2 filesystem, notice the hurd
+We create the Ext2 filesystem for the Hurd system, notice the hurd option.

 Next we create a useful mountpoint and mount the partition.